 One thing you may not know about Slovakia is that it has an abundance of wine production which has been going on for centuries.

-Their biggest export is currant wine as it’s unique to the region and is often named the world’s best currant wine or ‘ríbezlák’ as it’s called in Slovak.
+Their biggest export is currant wine as it’s unique to the region.
+It’s often named the world’s best currant wine or ‘ríbezlák’ as it’s called in Slovak.

-Traditionally this is something most people could make at home, many locals recall their grandparents making ‘ríbezlák’ from fruits in their garden, but now there are some fantastic semi-dry and dry options coming from wineries situated around the city.
+Traditionally this is something most people could make at home, many locals recall their grandparents making ‘ríbezlák’ from fruits in their garden.
+However, nowadays there are some fantastic semi-dry and dry options coming from wineries surrounding the city.

 Our recommended way to try the wine is hot during the Christmas markets, which you can read about in our guide to Slovak Christmas market food.

-The city has some great activities for kids, lots of parks with playgrounds, the children’s art museum Bibiana, but even for big kids these are great fun!
+The city has some great activities for kids.
+There are lots of parks with playgrounds, the children’s art museum Bibiana, but even for big kids, these are great fun!